joyofpw/docker/README.md

 - *database* : `docker`
 - *host* : `127.0.0.1`
 - *port* `3306`

+### Important

+Always **backup** your database sql because you may loose your data if you *prune your containers*.

+### Known Issues

+This issues may ocur if the docker container was incorrectly stopped or pruned and restarted.

+When starting database could fail.
+Delete the file `tc.log`.

+When importing sql may show `Error : Tablespace for table xxxx exists.
+Please DISCARD the tablespace before IMPORT.`.
+Search for `*.idb` files without it's matching `*.frm` file.
+Move those `idb` files to another directory or delete them.

+## PHP

 For changing *PHP* settings go to *docker/processwire/init.sh* and then rebuild the containers.